 My favorite palette is the Holbein Folding Plastic Palette.
 It has 24 wells with good adjacencies to mixing areas.
 You get a mixing area for warm colors, cools, greens, grays, browns and a separate section to mix tints with gouache so that your other mixing areas do not become chalky.
 It is a great lightweight solution for field sketching.
 It also is my go to palette for my studio.
 I actually have two identical palettes (field and studio) so my field kit is always ready to go without any scavenging around the house.

 You can buy a prepared palette from my store or you can make your own.
-Buying all the paints, will be expensive and you will have a lot more paint than you need to fill this first palette.
+Buying all the paints will be expensive ($500+) and you will have a lot more paint than you need to fill this first palette.
 If you know you will use up all that paint, there is no problem, you have refills ready.
 If not, get some friends to pitch in together and have a palette making party.
 You can share the cost and it is a lot of fun.
 Warning, it is easy to get mixed up when putting in the paint.
-Best to serve drinks only after the palettes are full.

 Here are the instructions, step-by-step, to make your own palette with my favorite configuration.